 DIRECTED FIELD RESEARCH PROPOSAL: Independent, directed field research is a key component of South India Term Abroad.
-Your ability to propose an appropriate project with a single focus is an important factor in admission.
-A successful proposal aims to increase knowledge in a field of study that contributes to the host culture.
 Once on-site, you may develop or change your proposal based on additional knowledge of local realities and resources.
 The SITA Resident Director will approve and supervise your final project proposal and will help you identify local experts to assist you.
-The culmination of your directed field research is typically a 15-20 page paper and an oral presentation.
+The culmination of your directed field research is typically a 15-20 page research paper and an oral presentation, but students have also completed music recordings and written fiction as part of their independent study projects in Madurai.
 Write a 1 page directed field research proposal that addresses the following questions: What focused question would you like to explore?
 What methods will you use to gather information from local sources?
 What previous coursework or experience has prepared you for this project?

 3. Ask for two academic references.

 Please allow your references plenty of time to write and mail their letters in order for them to reach the SITA office by the deadline.
 Your academic references will be stronger if you talk with them about why you’d like to study in India and with South India Term Abroad.
 Ask them to e-mail their letters to: firstname.lastname@example.org.

 South India Term Abroad

 PO Box 526143

 5. Apply for a passport immediately.